 A month past the due by date, perhaps.
 Pffff!
 That’s fine.
 Everyone knows that the used by date for things like dried goods are conservative.
 Right? 😜

 And actually, if you ever wanted proof of how frequently I make these: I just realised as I was pulling together the photos for this post how they don’t fit together like a set, and it’s because I shot them all on different days.
 I was not happy when I saw how disjointed the photos are and was planning to remake just to photograph (I have been accused of being a bit fussy about what I put on my site 😳).

 But then I decided – this is real life.
 Cloudy day vs sunny day, swirled top vs smooth top.
 The photos you see in this post are from 3 different batches where I snapped a quick photo thinking hmm, I really should re-publish this recipe with a video soon, and finally I got my butt into gear and actually did it.

 Albeit I’ve ended up with a weird set of photos from three different days.
 Four actually – because the step photos were taken while making the recipe video! 🙈

-This recipe is gold.
-PURE gold.
-It’s only 5 ingredients – crackers, peanut butter, chocolate, confectionary sugar (icing sugar) and butter.
+This recipe truly is pure gold.
+It was given to me by a reader, the lovely Dorothy from Tennessee, way back when I started this blog.
+It’s only 5 ingredients – crackers, peanut butter, chocolate, icing sugar (confectionary sugar) and butter.
 That’s it.
 And it’s NO BAKE.
 Waiting for it to set is the hardest part of this recipe.

 - 1 cup crushed Arnott's Marie crackers (11 crackers) or graham cracker crumbs (8 crackers) (Note 1)